bfontaine/sparse/README.md

 with frequent write accesses.
 They become practical with large data structures consisting of *sparse* data.

-For example, considere a slice of 1M `false` values with only 1000 `true` values in it.
+For example, consider a slice of 1M `false` values with only 1000 `true` values in it.
 A normal `bool` slice will need 1M cells while a `BoolSlice` will use between 2 and 2001 cells depending on where they are.
 Append another 1M false values: the `bool` slice will double its size while the `BoolSlice`